antarctica/ops-data-store/README.md

 - BAS Field Operations team members can change this dataset
 - BAS Air Unit team members cannot change this dataset, as though they hold the *owners* role, they are a different team
 - *admin* role holders can change this dataset, as they can change all information in the platform
-- *viewer* role holders can view but cannot change this dataset, as they can view all information in the platform
+- *viewer* role holders can view but cannot change this dataset, as they can only view all information in the platform

 **Note:** It is not currently possible to limit viewing information to a specific team, only who can change it.